hensidoshi/ASP.NET-CORE-CRUD-OPEARTION/README.md

 # ASP.NET-CORE-CRUD-OPEARTION

-The Coffee Shop Management System schema outlined in your document has six tables: Product, User, Order, OrderDetail, Bills, and Customer, each with designated primary and foreign keys, relationships, and constraints.
+The Coffee Shop Management System schema outlined in document has six tables: Product, User, Order, OrderDetail, Bills, and Customer, each with designated primary and foreign keys, relationships, and constraints.

 # Overview of Each Table